Its Curtains for COP 16 OF UNCBD at Cali Colombia

 advantage, - India legislated the Biodiversity Act back in 2002and thanks to

-late Former Prime Minister heeding experts like Prof. M.S.
+late Former Prime Minister Sri A.B.
+Vajpayee heeding experts like Prof. M.S.
 Swaminathan,

 Biodiversity Committees, and registries have been digitised at national, state,